 - Serve with the skins on and the extra balsamic liquid either drizzled on top or offered on the side.

-Oil choice: I recommend choosing an oil based on its smoke point.
+Oil choice: I recommend choosing an oil based on its smoke point, and avocado oil has a very high smoke point.
 Please choose your oil based on the oven temperature that you will be using.

 I hope you enjoy this recipe.
-It's great for an every day side dish and pretty enough for a Holiday Table as well.
+It's great for an every day side dish and pretty enough for a special occasion as well.